-Given the significant use of spice mixtures across the Arab region and the limited regional data on consumption and contamination, Arab countries should:
+Given the significant use of spice mixtures for several countries and limited regional data on consumption and contamination, member countries should:

 - 1. Support the establishment of an ML for lead in spice mixtures within the proposed range (1-2 mg/kg), recognizing the health protection benefits, especially for children. - 2.
-Advocate for a flexible, risk-based approach: - Prefer an ML of 2 mg/kg as a pragmatic first step to allow compliance and trade continuity & reduce exposure.

-3. Encourage improved regional data collection:

-- Invest in national dietary surveys and contamination testing specific to spice mixtures. - Collaborate regionally to fill current data gaps, which limit precise exposure estimates.
+Advocate for a flexible, risk-based approach: - Prefer an ML of 2 mg/kg as a pragmatic first step to allow compliance and trade continuity and reduce exposure. - 3.
+Encourage improved geographically representative data collection: - Invest in national dietary surveys and contamination testing specific to spice mixtures. - Collaborate regionally to fill current data gaps, which limit precise exposure estimates.

-4. Call for Codex guidance on multi-ingredient products:

-- Request clearer criteria on applying MLs to mixed foods, to ensure consistency and enforceability. - 5.
+- 4. Call for Codex guidance on multi-ingredient products: - Request clearer criteria on applying MLs to mixed foods, to ensure consistency and enforceability. - 5.
 Balance public health protection with trade interests, particularly for countries that are major importers or exporters of spices.

-K. Agenda item 18: Analysis of The Occurrence Data of Aflatoxins In Cereals
+K. Agenda Item 18: Analysis of the occurrence data of aflatoxins In cereals

 Entity Year Action/Decision CCCF15 2022 Finalized MLs for total aflatoxins in certain cereals and cereal-based products, including foods for infants and young children.
-CAC45 2022 lopted MLs but requested CCCF to review them within 3-5 years, contingent on fficient data submission via GEMS/Food.
+CAC45 2022 Adopted MLs but requested CCCF to review them within 3-5 years, contingent on sufficient data submission via GEMS/Food.
 Codex (General Standard) 2022 Published the MLs for total aflatoxins in CXS 193-1995.
 CAC46 2023 Noted CCCF Chair's intention to outline an approach for reviewing or setting new MLs, depending on data availability.
-CCCF17 2024 -Chair clarified review depends on data; suggested JECFA issue a call for data to facilitate review decision at CCCF18. -Agreed to request JECFA to issue a data call and prepare an overview to support decisionmaking at CCCF18.
+CCCF17 2024 -Chair clarified review depends on data; suggested JECFA issue a call for data to facilitate review decision at CCCF18. -Agreed to request JECFA to issue a data call and prepare an overview to support decision-making at CCCF18.
 JECFA Secretariat 2024 Issued a call for data on 31 July 2024, with a submission deadline of 31 October 2024, to support possible review of MLs at CCCF18.